Has a bulldog stolen your heart?

 This is a result of selective breeding because of a preference for a certain flat-faced look.

-Over the generations the bulldog’s face has got flatter and flatter.
+Over the generations, the bulldog’s face has got flatter and flatter.

 Unfortunately, whilst the bone case of the nose has shrunk, the soft tissue structures inside haven’t.

-In addition, they have smaller narrow nostrils that make it difficult to breathe through the nose.
+Also, they have smaller narrow nostrils that make it difficult to breathe through the nose.

 And last, but most crucially important from a discussion about collars vs harnesses, is they have a ‘hypoplastic’ windpipe (trachea).